-(b) A staff member authorized to travel at United Nations expense shall receive an appropriate daily subsistence allowance in accordance with a schedule of rates established from time to time.
-Such established rates shall be subject to paragraph (c) below and to reductions in cases where lodging or meals are provided free of charge by the United Nations, a Government or a related institution.
+(a) Except as provided in paragraph (g) below, a staff member authorized to travel at United Nations expense shall receive an appropriate daily subsistence allowance in accordance with a schedule of rates established from time to time.
+Such established rates shall be subject to the provisions of paragraph (d) below and to reductions in cases where lodging or meals are provided free of charge by the United Nations, a Government or a related institution.